manasias22/manasias22/README.md

 --->

 <h1> Hey there!
 I'm <b>Mrudul Parag Chaudhari</b> 👋 </h1>
-<h2> Pre-Final year Engineering Student of <a  target="_blank"  href="https://vcet.edu.in">Vidyavardhini's College of Engineering and Technology </a> in Computer Engineering stream <p align="left"> and Aspiring to be A Software Development Engineer.  </h2>
+<h2> Pre-Final year Engineering Student of <a  target="_blank"  href="https://vcet.edu.in">Vidyavardhini's College of Engineering and Technology </a> in Computer Engineering stream and Aspiring to be A Software Development Engineer.  </h2>

 <img align="right" alt="GIF" src="https://camo.githubusercontent.com/61491d59e71fec5c794945fed916a4a682b6c0404fc31f30b08a0d919c558404/68747470733a2f2f696d616765732e73717561726573706163652d63646e2e636f6d2f636f6e74656e742f76312f3537363966633430316236333162616231616464623261622f313534313538303631313632342d5445363451474b524a4738535741495553374e532f6b6531375a77644742546f6464493870446d34386b506f73776c7a6a53564d4d2d53784f703743563539425a772d7a505067646e346a557756634a45315a7657515578776b6d794578676c4e714770304976544a5a616d574c49327a76595748384b332d735f3479737a63703272795449304871544f6161556f68724938504936465879386339505774426c7141566c555335697a7064634958445a71445976707252715a32395077306f2f636f64696e672d667265616b2e676966" width="500"/>